chromaui/chromatic-docs/setup.md

 **Common cases:**

 - Docker containers: Git may not be installed on certain Docker containers.
-You'll need to make the image includes Git.
+You'll need to make the image include Git.
 - Heroku CI: Git history isn't available by default.
 You'll have to give Heroku auth access to your repo so that it can clone it before running CI.
 This can be unideal.
 Some customers end up using other CI providers to run Chromatic like GitHub Actions (free) or CircleCI.
 - Google Cloud CI: The `.git` folder is ignored by default.
-Based on [their documentation](https://github.com/GoogleCloudPlatform/cloud-builders/issues/236#issuecomment-374629200) you can try `.gcloudignore`.
+Based on [their documentation](https://github.com/GoogleCloudPlatform/cloud-builders/issues/236#issuecomment-374629200), you can try `.gcloudignore`.
 However, some customers have run into trouble with this solution and instead opted to use other CI providers to run Chromatic like GitHub Actions (free) or CircleCI.
 - You don't use Git: Enable Git version control in your project and try Chromatic again.

 **Debug yourself:**